 The Journal of Pharmacopuncture publishes in print and online as a quarterly, on 31st of March, 30th of June, 30th of September and 31st of December.

-This journal was supported by the Korean Federation of Science and Technology Societies (KOFST) Grant funded by the Korean Government (MEST).
+This journal was supported by the the Korean Federation of Science and Technology Societies (KOFST) grant funded by the Korea government (MOEF&MSIT).

 ISSN Number and DOI prefix

 1. Electronic Submission of Manuscript

 Manuscripts should be submitted online via the Journal of Pharmacopunctrue online manuscript submission and review

 The corresponding author should submit a manuscript and indicate the address and phone number for correspondence in the title page of the manuscript.
 If available, a fax number and e-mail address would be helpful.
 The revised manuscript should be submitted through the same web system under the same identification numbers.

 For any further inquiry relating to manuscript submission, please contact the Editorial Office (email@example.com).

 2. Ethical Approval of Studies and Informed Consent

 For all manuscripts reporting data from studies involving human participants or animals, formal review and approval or formal review and waiver by an appropriate institutional review board or ethics committee is recommended.
 For those investigators who do not have formal ethics review committees, the principles outlined in the Declaration of Helsinki should be followed.
 (World Medical Association.
 Declaration of Helsinki: ethical principles for medical research involving human subjects.
 Available at: http://www.wma.net/en/30publications/10policies/ b3/17c.pdf).

 For investigations of humans, the investigators should state in the Methods Section the manner in which informed consent was obtained from the study participants (i.e., oral or written).
 For more details about ethical approval of this journal, please see Journal of Pharmacopuncture Ethical approval.